-For a beginner route, this one is a bit harder then the two previously mentioned via ferratas.
+For a beginner route, this one is a bit harder than the two previously mentioned via ferratas.
 The reason I decided to include it in the beginner list is that the route never presents any scary exposure.
-The protection in the form of cables and stemples is excellent from start to finish.
+The protection, in the form of cables and stemples, is excellent from start to finish.

-The real challenge will be to focus on the route and not the amazing views surrounding you.
-The Rosengarten Nature Park, where the ferrata is located, is known for its many dramatic spires, many of which are visible on this route.
+The real challenge is to focus on the route and not the amazing views surrounding you.
+The Rosengarten Nature Park where the ferrata is located is known for its many dramatic spires, many of which are visible on this route.

-The culmination of the ferrata is the Santner mountain pass, where you can get an excellent view of the Vajolet towers – one of my favourite photography subjects in the Dolomites!
+The culmination of the ferrata is the Santner mountain pass where you can get an excellent view of the Vajolet towers – one of my favorite photography subjects in the Dolomites!

-Go to my article about via ferrata Passo Santner for detailed information and to see more photos!
+Go to my article via ferrata Passo Santner for detailed information and to see more photos!

 4. Via ferrata Catinnacio D’Antermoia

-At 3002 meters Catinnacio is the highest peak in the Rosengarten group.
-Thanks to the beginner via ferrata Catinnacio D’Antermoia and the proximity of the nearby mountain hut, you can have its summit under your belt in just a few hours, if you decide to spend the night in the nearby mountain hut.
+At 3002 meters Monte Catinnacio is the highest peak in the Rosengarten group.
+Thanks to the beginner via ferrata Catinnacio D’Antermoia and the proximity of the nearby mountain hut, you can have its summit under your belt in just a few hours.

-The ferrata starts at rifugio Principe, built on the mountain pass with the same name.
+The ferrata starts at Rifugio Principe built on the mountain pass with the same name.
 If you study the photo above you will be able to notice the hut.
-This is the most interesting structure i have come across during my time in the Dolomites because it’s built right into the side of the mountain.
+It’s the most interesting hut I came across during my time in the Dolomites because it’s built right into the side of the mountain.

 5. Via ferrata Ra Gusela

-If you did any kind of research about the Dolomites I am sure that sooner or later you came across a photo of the Giau mountain pass (Passo Giau).
+If you’ve done any kind of research about the Dolomites I am sure that you’ve come across a photo of the Giau mountain pass (Passo Giau).

 There is nothing technical or complicated about this ferrata.
-The only scary thing is the few hundred meter high and nearly vertical wall on the other side of the mountain, visible from the summit.
+The only scary thing is the few hundred meters high and nearly vertical walls on the other side of the mountain.
 Don’t worry though, this is not the side you will be scrambling on!

 6. Via ferrata Averau

-Just two peaks across from the previously mentioned Mount Ra Gusela stands Mount Averau.
-If I was going to single out my favourite beginner via ferrata, it would be this one.
+Just two peaks across from Mount Ra Gusela stands Mount Averau.
+If I was going to single out my favorite beginner via ferrata, it would be this one.

 Via ferrata Averau can be connected with the previously mentioned Ra Gusela.
 Together they will make up for a demanding, but exciting day in the mountains!